rohilla1729/GiTcLaSs/README.md

-# This is an exercise
+# This is my first Github repository
+Not true....actually!

 This is an exercise for the 2024 IPGP git class.